bmc/scalasti/README.md

 Scalasti: A Scala interface to the Java StringTemplate Library
 ==============================================================

+**NOTE: This branch supports versions of Scala prior to 2.10.
+For 2.10 and later, see the `master` branch.**

 ## Introduction

 This is Scalasti, a [Scala][] interface to the [StringTemplate][] Java template